 At the Hospital

-Right after the procedure, you will be in the cardiac intensive care unit where your blood pressure, pulse, and breathing will be monitored.
+Right after the procedure, you will be in the cardiac intensive care unit.
+Your blood pressure, pulse, and breathing will be monitored.

 Recovery may also include: